-Benj Conway is an entrepreneur and former diplomat.
-He has 16 years international experience in both the public and private sectors, and particular expertise relating to the political economies in the Islamic World.
-Benj studied medicine at Gonville and Caius College Cambridge and University College, Oxford and spent his early career at the British Foreign and Commonwealth Office working across Asia and the Middle East.
-In the decade since leaving government, Benj has established and invested in companies predominantly in emerging markets, co-founding InFrontier as a specialist platform to conduct investments in post-conflict countries.
+Benj Conway is an entrepreneur and former British diplomat.
+Benj studied medicine at Gonville and Caius College Cambridge and University College, Oxford and spent his early career at the Foreign and Commonwealth Office working across Asia and the Middle East.
+In the decade since leaving government, Benj has established and invested in companies predominantly in emerging markets.
+He co-founded InFrontier in 2012 as a specialist platform to conduct investments in frontier geographies.